 It was under the leadership of Ban Ki-moon, the former Director-General, that the United Nations adopted a comprehensive programme of sustainable development goals, or SDGs as they are sometimes called.
-They built upon a previous framework for sustainable development entitled 'The Future We Want', which was a non-binding commitment and product of the UN's 2012 Rio Conference.
+They built upon a previous framework for sustainable development entitled 'The Future We Want', a non-binding commitment and product of the UN's 2012 Rio Conference.
 Some in the UN, including Ki-moon, saw that this was not enough and continued to press the matter.

 In 2015 the UN General Assembly adopted a paper entitled 'Transforming Our World: the 2030 Agenda for Sustainable Development'.
-This document included a number of sections, one of which focussed on sustainable development goals.
+This document included a number of sections, one of which focused on sustainable development goals.
 There were 17 of these adopted by the UN when the paper was published.

-The goals are split up further by a number of associated targets.
+The sustainable development goals are split up further by a number of associated targets.
 If each of the relevant targets is hit, so the connected goal or goals should be achieved.
-At the time, Ki-moon said that the sustainable development goals he wanted the world to adopt would help to ensure not only its viability but also its long-term survival.
-“We do not have a plan B because there is no planet B,” he memorably quipped.
+At the time, Ki-moon said that the sustainable development goals he wanted the world to adopt would help to ensure not only its viability but also its long-term survival: “We do not have a plan B because there is no planet B,” he memorably quipped.

-Goal 16: Peace and justice for all
+Peace and justice for all: goal number 16

 Each of the UN-adopted sustainable development goals has a number as well as a title, which gives you a fair indication of what it's trying to achieve, even if you need to drill down a little further to understand how it will do its job.
 The principle behind them is that all of the countries of the Earth are signed up to similar goal-orientated aspirations: